Home / Use Cases / Audiences / Journalists

 2

-We handle opt-out submissions across every site where you appear.
-Automated forms, legal deletion requests, and operator-group resolution for networks of sites that share backend data.
+We're submitting opt-out requests across every site where you appear.
+Automated forms, CCPA and GDPR deletion requests, and escalated follow-ups for brokers that don't respond the first time.

 3